Bfgeshka/awesome-c/README.md

 index for easier search instead of github stars.
 Also, original list categories are a mess.

+**Note:** all licenses after project descriptions are leading to actual license text or declaration, if any provided.
+Source code with no license attached is considered as automatically copyrighted by law or it is falling under the case of terms of service of provided source code publication and hosting service, so keep this in mind.

+I am not an attorney btw.

 Incorporated lists:

 * https://github.com/aleksandar-todorovic/awesome-c (rare updates, too vague and